 “And for assessment to work well, the questions used to test students’ understanding need to have been designed well.
 This is true for both formative assessment – the questions that teachers ask every day in the classroom – and for summative assessment – the end-of-year tests and public exams.”

 He went on to say that “at Cambridge, we have been working on this for 150 years, and [good assessment is] quite complicated”.
 He said when questions were designed well, they provided valuable data, both at the micro level of the classroom and the macro level of systems and countries.

 He also spoke about some of the research that is helping ensure that assessments work well and ask the right questions.
-He said that sister exam board Cambridge English Language Assessment has been researching how tests can encourage young students of English to develop their writing skills at an earlier stage, using a technique known as scaffolding.
+He said that sister exam board Cambridge Assessment English has been researching how tests can encourage young students of English to develop their writing skills at an earlier stage, using a technique known as scaffolding.
 And he noted how research for the Cambridge Approach to Textbooks is now helping inform text book design.